noobiept-other/blog_example/readme.md

         url( r'^admin/', admin.site.urls ),
     ]

-The url pattern can be different, I'll be matching the blog urls since the root, but you could change it to `r'^blog/'` for example.
+I'm matching the blog urls from the root, but you could change it to anything else, for example `r'^blog/'`.
 Make sure the pattern is open-ended (without the `$`) so it can continue to try to match with the rest of the blog urls.

-Now lets work on our `blog` django application.
+## Posts List ##

+For now, we focus on just showing a list with all the posts.
 First start with the model.

 ## blog/models.py ##